Rollaway Nest Box Colony 48

-Nest box entry is 8” tall at the entrance point for the front collection and 14" tall for rear collection.
+Nest box entry is 8” tall at the entrance point for the front collection and 14" tall for the rear collection.
 Inside compartment measures 14" tall x 48" wide x 11-1/2” deep.

 The 48” nest measures overall 49” wide 20” Tall 17” deep.

-The Colony Nest Boxes also ship flat to save on shipping cost and will come completely unassembled like a large erector set.
+The Colony Nest Boxes also ship flat to save on shipping costs and will come completely unassembled like a large erector set.
 The next boxes assemble using 3/16 and 1/4 bolts.
-Instructions are the same as the divided boxes so the assembler will need focus on just the pertinent parts (less the dividers) at hand.
+Instructions are the same as the divided boxes so the assembler will need to focus on just the pertinent parts (less the dividers) at hand.
 Click Here for assembly instructions.
 On a scale of 1-10, with 10 being the most difficult they will rate between 9-10.
 People who are mechanically inclined who can visualize from the pictures and the limited assembly drawings seem to do well.
-Those who need a detailed step by step instructions will likely struggle without some help.
+Those who need detailed step-by-step instructions will likely struggle without some help.
 It will be good to have a second set of hands to hold the longer parts as they are being bolted together.
 Metal edges may be sharp, and gloves should be worn.
 You will need a flat head screwdriver, adjustable wrench, or wrenches for the nuts and a hammer to attach the caps on the lid hinge bar.

-With old-fashioned Amish made quality comes some non-modern-day conveniences.
+With old-fashioned Amish-made quality comes some non-modern-day conveniences.
 Nesting boxes are built and ship from a small Amish shop without computers using only old-fashioned UPS Logbooks.
 We do not receive electronic tracking numbers.